-We are an early-stage company with a limited operating history with minimal revenues.
+We are an early-stage company with a limited operating history of no revenues.

 Since our formation in 2002, we have engaged in the formulation of a business strategy and the design and development of technologically advanced products.
-We have generated only minimal revenues to date.
+We have not generated any revenues to date.
 Our ability to implement a successful business plan remains unproven and no assurance can be given that we will ever generate sufficient revenues to sustain our business.